dtaipov/KeyChain/source/index.html.md

 ## Linux

-Windows installer will be accessible at v.1.0.
+Linux installer will be accessible soon.

 We are passionate about KeyChain and seek to make it as soon as possible, so that you could enjoy its wonderful features on any operating system you like.